Foods that cause false positive drug test

 • Certain medications may contain ingredients that could trigger a positive result.

-Medications that cause false positive drug test
+medications that cause false positive drug test

 • Mouthwash products often contain high amounts of alcohol.